 Do sulfonylurea drugs increase the risk of cardiac events?David S.H.
 Bell.CMAJ January 17, 2006; 174 (2). doi:10.1503/cmaj.051237.

-Then in 2011, a study analyzed the health records of "All Danish residents >20 years, initiating single-agent I[nsulin] S[ecretogogues, ie. Sulfs and glinides] or metformin between 1997 and 2006 were followed for up to 9 years (median 3.3 years)."
+Only Two Insulin Stimulating Drugs Are SafeA study published in 2011analyzed the health records of "All Danish residents >20 years, initiating single-agent I[nsulin] S[ecretogogues, ie. Sulfs and glinides] or metformin between 1997 and 2006 were followed for up to 9 years (median 3.3 years)."
 It found the following drugs were as safe as Metformin: Prandin (repaglinide), and Diamicron (gliclazide, not sold in the U.S.).

 Comparative Effectiveness of Sulfonylurea and Metformin Monotherapy on Cardiovascular Events in Type 2 Diabetes Mellitus: A Cohort Study Christianne L. Roumie, et al. Ann Intern Med.
 6 November 2012;157(9):601-610

 The Meglitinide Drugs, Starlix and Prandin, Have A Much Shorter Duration of ActionThese two drugs also work on the ATP-dependent K+ (KATP) channel of the beta cell membrane, but at a different site.
 They have a half life within the body of 1-1.5 hours.
 So if taken with meals,they are less likely to cause hypos, though users of these drugs report that they are still capable of causing reactive low blood sugar attacks.
 My own experience with Prandin is that it is much milder in its effect than a sulfonylurea drug and that its effect is much shorter--extending only through the couple hours that follow a meals.
 Prandin, now sold in the U.S. under the generic name, repaglinide appears to be safe for the heart.